comingofflais-com/LLM-Moderator-for-wpForo/trunk/llm-moderator-for-wpforo/readme.txt

 While it can, however, be custom coded for a some features beyond moderation, this plugin will not support extra features beyond moderation.
 If you are interested in more AI features, contact the developer, and check out the premium.

 = What versions of wpForo are supported? =
-Tested through wpForo versions 2.4.8 – 2.4.15.
-The plugin should work with newer versions, or may require updates.
-The latest version can also be broken on the older versions of wpForo.
+Tested through wpForo versions 2.4.8 – 2.4.16.
+May work with newer wpForo v3, TBD.

 = Does this plugin track or send any data? =
 No, only the user data post content is sent to OpenRouter for moderation purposes without any identifiable information.